Juno Temple

 In 2007, the young actress also auditioned for the role of Luna Lovegood in "Harry Potter and the Order of the Phoenix," but the part ultimately went to Evanna Lynch.

-In 2008, the British actress landed two roles: in the comedy "Wild Child," where the lead character was portrayed by Emma Roberts, and in the historical drama "The Other Boleyn Girl," in which she played Viscountess Rochford.
-In this project, her star-studded castmates included Scarlett Johansson and Natalie Portman, who played the Boleyn sisters vying for the heart of King Henry VIII, portrayed by actor Eric Bana.
+In 2008, the British actress scored two major roles: the comedy "Wild Child" alongside Emma Roberts, and the historical drama "The Other Boleyn Girl," where she played Viscountess Rochford.
+The star-studded cast featured Scarlett Johansson and Natalie Portman as the Boleyn sisters competing for King Henry VIII's affections, with Eric Bana as the monarch.

 Juno Temple in Wild Child